What Is an Oxygen Tank?

 Oxygen tanks and oxygen concentrators are different oxygen delivery devices.
 While a tank contains a finite amount of liquid or compressed oxygen, an oxygen concentrator pulls from the surrounding air to purify and concentrate oxygen for you.
-Though some safety tips are common to both oxygen delivery devices, including keeping your oxygen system away from heat sources and in a well-ventilated area and ensuring that you do not use flammable products while receiving oxygen therapy, there are also different safety requirements.
-Oxygen concentrators cannot leak, so they are less likely to create an oxygen-rich environment.
-Additionally, oxygen concentrators are easy to take with you and store safely, which is why many are FAA approved for air travel.
-Overall, oxygen concentrators are a lower safety risk than oxygen tanks.
+Some safety tips are common to both oxygen delivery devices: including keeping your oxygen system away from heat sources and in a well-ventilated area and ensuring that you do not use flammable products while receiving oxygen therapy.
+There are also different safety requirements: oxygen concentrators cannot leak, so they are less likely to create an oxygen-rich environment.
+Additionally, oxygen concentrators are portable, which is why many are FAA approved* for air travel.

 - Supplemental Oxygen Therapy: Types, Benefits & Complications (clevelandclinic.org) https://my.clevelandclinic.org/health/treatments/23194-oxygen-therapy

 - Using Oxygen Safely | American Lung Association

 - Oxygen delivery devices_equipment_www.ncbi.nlm.nih.gov-pmc-articles; PMC6876135; EDU-0204-2019.pdf (nih.gov)

 - “Compressed Medical Gases.”
 Compliance Program Guidance Manual, Food and Drug Administration, 15 March 2015, https://www.fda.gov/media/75194/download